MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 Before there were nulls, there were magic number variables.
 Magic number variables are variables that have a specific value that represents a contextual state.
 The first time I was introduced to magic number variables was back in my Visual Basic 6 days.

 Back then it was not uncommon for me to use magic numbers to represent a specific state.
-For example, if I had a variable 'age' and I wanted to represent it as 'unset' I would give 'age' a value of -1.
+For example, if I had a variable 'age' and I wanted to represent it in an  'unset' state I would give it a value of -1.
 This made perfect sense, when would you ever come across someone with a negative age?

 The problem with magic numbers are that you begin to litter your code with if statements to handle the special states - very quickly this gets noisy.
 In addition you increase the opportunity for subtle bugs in calculations.